Dotted Smartweed, Dotted Knotweed, Water Smartweed

 Ahhh, the seeds!
 The final determining factor that distinguishes Persicaria hydropiper from Persicaria punctata is their seeds.
 You may have to use magnification, but the seeds of P. punctata are black and shiny while those of P. hydropiper are black to brownish and dull (not shiny).
-You may find brownish seed with P. punctata as well.
-Of all the Persicaria seed I have looked at, only P. hydropiper has dull seed.
+You may find brownish seeds with P. punctata as well.
+Of all the Persicaria seeds I have looked at, only P. hydropiper has dull seeds.
 What is weird, is they form seeds VERY early in their flowering stage.
 You can peel away the sepals at almost any time and find a seed.
-I have checked the seed over a several week period and found the same results.
+I have checked the seed over a several-week period and found the same results.

 I finally found P. punctata plants with cilia (bristles, hairs, whatever you want to call them) sticking out of the ocrea.
-The upper part of the ocrea dry, become brown and fall off along with the cilia.
+The upper part of the ocrea dries, becomes brown, and falls off along with the cilia.
 This seems to happen fairly early.
 Even though I had been observing the Persicaria for a while, I didn’t see any stems with cilia until September 18.
 They seem to grow in spurts according to the weather.
 Also, if you mow them off, they will regrow fairly quickly.

 The above photo shows an older stem where the ocrea is turning brown.